 There are ways to get and stay happy, no matter what’s happening in your life.
 Really.
-Even with a pandemic, job instability, political instability, and everything else that’s scary in the world right now.
+Even dealing with early recovery, ongoing recovery, job instability, political instability, and anything else that’s scary in the world right now.
 Remember when you felt happy at the tiniest thing?
 That was before puberty, of course, when the tiniest thing could make you miserable, too.
 When you were a child happiness came naturally.
 You weren’t overloaded with painful memories, painful current events, and ongoing life problems.
 You had your worries, of course, but an ice cream cone could lift the blues.

 Remember happiness?
 Seriously, for most of us, there was a time when being happy was easy.
 But what about now?
 Do you feel sad because you can’t be happy?
 Well, there are some very good reasons for feeling concerned right now, but there are ways to recover your feelings of peace and serenity.